EliteLoser/Finance/text/FundingQE.md

 financial baby step, but I see a future with sustained QE being formed here.
 Hindsight will tell if I'm blessed with foresight.
 To be continued (by the world)...

 If a pandemic cannot break capitalism (with QE...), what can...?
+Only the person in the mirror.